 If two people in a marriage own a business or businesses jointly, everything must be divided in the subsequent divorce.
-This is referred to as “community property” and it involves a 50-50-type division of all marital properties.
+This occurs through a process called Equitable Distribution, and generally it involves a 50-50-type division of all marital property.

-Absolute community property applies to a few states, with the majority being equitable distribution states.
-If you decide that divorce is right for you, it is likely that you will have to divide all of your businesses and properties.
-Depending on state policies, this applies even if your spouse didn’t have any significant role in growing the company or business.
+If you decide that Divorce is a process you want to go through then it is likely that you will have to divide all of your businesses and other property.
+This applies even if your spouse didn’t have any significant role in growing the marital company or business.

 If you are the owner of a company and did not sign a prenup agreement prior to marriage (usually for romantic reasons), you can still try to create a postnup agreement; however, the judge for your case may be dubious about its sincerity.
-If a postnup fails, your lawyer can assist you with alternatives; for example, on a monthly basis, you can pay your spouse half the current value of your company.
-The downside is that this can last for years and prove financially burdensome.
+If a postnup fails, your lawyer can help you come up with alternative ideas.

 Divorce also affects your intellectual property rights.
 If you own a patent or trademark for your company, the income generated by royalty fees needs to be equitably divided.
 Intellectual property rights lawyers can assist you with identifying bounds when it comes to ownership, but it is the court that determines the fair division of the proceeds (considering that both parties invested money in the creation process).

 As a married couple, you and your spouse shared the financial responsibility of things that may have included, cost of living, education for your children, a mortgage on your home, car payments, etc. When you choose to divorce, however, that means you will each have to carry the burden of some of these expenses alone.
 These costs can be staggering and without prior planning, they may swiftly consume your salary and savings.